ibm-cloud-docs/satellite/reqs-host-network.md

 ## Networking configurations
 {: #reqs-host-network-config}

-In general, do not set any custom networking configurations on your hosts, such as network manager scripts, `dnsmasq` setups, custom IP table rules, or custom MTU settings like jumbo frames.
+Do not set custom networking configurations on your hosts, such as network manager scripts, `dnsmasq` setups, custom IP table rules, or custom MTU settings like jumbo frames.
 {: shortdesc}

 All hosts must meet the following network requirements: